BGD-1DAY00/Alert-User/README.md

   - clean up my scss,alot more variables and more organized
   - complete the chatbox
   - redesign the page
+  - make it more accessible, aria labels, roles
   - I tried to host the page on heroku; i ran the tail on git bash(windows) and revieced many errors because there were so many packages i was missing: